scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 A cycle in a directed graph can be understood as the existance of

-The number of directed acyclic graphs (:smallcaps:`dag`\s) that can be obtained from a set of nodes of size :math:`n` can be defined recursively as follows :cite:`mckay2003acyclic` :
+The number of directed acyclic graphs (:sc:`dag`\s) that can be obtained from a set of nodes of size :math:`n` can be defined recursively as follows :cite:`mckay2003acyclic` :

 .. math::

     R_n = \sum_{k=1}^{n} (-1)^{k+1} {\binom{n}{k}} 2^{k(n-k)} R_{n-k}

-Note, because :smallcaps:`dag`\s do not allow any cycles, this means that there can be no self loops.
-As a result, every value on the diagonal of a  :smallcaps:`dag`\'s adjacency matrix will be 0.
+Note, because :sc:`dag`\s do not allow any cycles, this means that there can be no self loops.
+As a result, every value on the diagonal of a  :sc:`dag`\'s adjacency matrix will be 0.

 Conditional Probability Distributions